 When the Lord's Resistance Army caused havoc in the North including at Murchison Falls Park.
 Some countries listed Murchison Falls Park as an area that is dangerous and that is true in the past, but for the last 9 years there has been peace in the north and that peace has also meant that Murchison Falls is now a safe place to visit since there has been no rebel activity since 2005. - LRA used to be in South Sudan, at times in the Democratic Republic of Congo and in the Central Republic of Africa.
 No safari company would put clients into an unsafe area and the thousands who visit Murchison Falls Park can attest to that.

-Murchison falls along river Nile is a true master piece of nature!
+Murchison falls - the world’s most powerful waterfall along River Nile is a true master piece of nature!
 In a small space a million cubic meters of water from the Nile squeeze themselves through the Albertine gorge as they make their way 6,853 km (4,258 miles) towards Egypt.

 And you can find a cave in the wall where bats come out at nighttime and during the day time you can find various raptors and swallows.
 You might run into some baboons along your walk but that is about it.

 Light clothes, a good pair of shoes suitable for this hike and sufficient water supply is suggested.

 While driving in 4X4s on safaris is an exciting way to find and photograph wildlife, the view from above is completely different and spectacular.
 Balloon rides here are organized by Dream Balloons Uganda – a very friendly and professional team who actually promise you a smooth, safe ride in a floating basket in the air, with no bumps, scares or acrobatics.

 You can enjoy the unique experience of flying in a hot air balloon with one of the following options - only available at Murchison Falls National Park: